thoughtspot/thoughtspot.github.io/_complex-search/drill-down.md

     ![Dairy sales by diet type]({{ site.baseurl }}/images/drilldown-example.png "Dairy sales by diet type")
     <!--{% include image.html file="drilldown-example.png" title="Dairy sales by diet type" alt="Drill down on the dairy column and select diet type to see a chart showing dairy sales by diet type" caption="Dairy sales by diet type" %}-->

+    Use your internet browser's back button to go back one step at a time.
+    {% include note.html content="Your browser's back button only goes back one step on unsaved Answers.
+If you are working with a saved Answer, clicking your browser's back button prompts you to save your unsaved changes, and does not take you back to the previous step in your Drill down." %}

     You can continue to drill down in the data until you run out of relevant dimensions.

 {: id="pinboard-drilldown"}